GappleBee/company-connect-buster/README.md

 # Installation
 - Go to your (hopefully Chromium-based) browser's extension page
-- Enable developer mode.
+- Enable developer mode
 - Download the folder as a zip by going to `Code` and `Download ZIP`
 - Unzip this folder
 - Go to your (hopefully Chromium-based) browser's extension page
 - Go to `Load unpacked`
-- Select the unzipped folder.
+- Select the unzipped folder
 - If you've done this then the extension should be installed locally

 # Usage
 - Make sure the extension is enabled and you're logged in to Company Connect
-- Go to any Company Connect page and it will work its magic
+- Go to any Company Connect page and it will (should) work its magic